NVIDIA/NeMo/docs/source/asr/models.rst

 -------------

 Conformer-CTC is a CTC-based variant of the Conformer model introduced in :cite:`asr-models-gulati2020conformer`.
-Conformer-CTC has a similar encoder as the original Conformer but uses CTC loss and decoding instead of RNNT loss, which makes it a non-autoregressive model.
+Conformer-CTC has a similar encoder as the original Conformer but uses CTC loss and decoding instead of RNNT/Transducer loss, which makes it a non-autoregressive model.
 We also drop the LSTM decoder and instead use a linear decoder on the top of the encoder.
 This model uses the combination of self-attention and convolution modules to achieve the best of the two approaches, the self-attention layers can learn the global interaction while the convolutions efficiently capture the local correlations.
 The self-attention modules support both regular